ndean06/soc-automation2-project/README.md

 - AI provides the most value when it organizes evidence and recommends pivots without being treated as the source of truth.

 ## Future Improvements

+- Automatically distinguish public IP addresses from private or reserved addresses before enrichment.
+- Submit hashes to VirusTotal only when they are present in the original alert.
+- Require structured JSON output from the AI agent.
+- Dynamically map AI severity to the correct DFIR-IRIS severity ID.
+- Add authenticated or signed webhook requests.
+- Add retries, timeout handling, failure notifications, and duplicate-alert prevention.
+- Escalate DFIR-IRIS alerts into cases only after analyst review.
+- Use trusted TLS certificates and least-privilege service accounts.
+- Measure manual versus automated triage time and report consistency.

 ## Disclaimer